widhaprasa/go-acme-service/README.md

 ### Service Port
 The default port for the service is **8080**, but you can change it using the environment variable:
 - `SERVICE_PORT`

+### SQLite Database
+The service uses an SQLite database located at `db/acme.db` to store certificate-related data.
+Ensure that this path is available and accessible for proper operation of the service.

 ## API Endpoints